Spring2018-ECE160/Spring2018-ECE160-Syllabus/README.md

 Assignments will be graded with the following criteria:
 - Output: 50%
 - Code Quality: 50%
-Late submissions will receive a 10% deduction to the final grade.
+Note: Late submissions will receive a 10% deduction to the final grade for the assignment.

 ## Schedule
 January 18